SchoolTool

 SchoolTool is configured by default to act as what is often called a student information system or SIS.
 The focus is on tracking information related to students: demographics, enrollment grades, attendance, reporting.
 It is a subset of a complete "management information system" (MIS) for schools, which might also cover systems like accounting.

 SchoolTool is not a learning management system, or LMS, such as Moodle, although they share some overlapping feature sets, such as a gradebook.
 SchoolTool does not contain curriculum or learning objects.

-A post on the product news page in October 2016 titled "The Future of SIELibre and SchoolTool" indicates that the primary SchoolTool developers of have moved on to other things.
+A post on the product news page in October 2016 titled "The Future of SIELibre and SchoolTool" indicates that the primary SchoolTool developers have moved on to other things.
 This was accompanied by a google document explaining the decision and thanking contributors for their efforts.